Revised: August 2017

 It is evident that you can still get effective results without having to take yourself to the brink: you just need to understand where you are currently on the health-and-fitness continuum.
 If you’re already fit, your body can adapt to harder workouts, but you will still need adequate recovery, and you should not continue to push to the edge without giving the body a chance to recover.

-Many fitness professionals overestimate clients’ enthusiasm for exercise, thinking that they need to give [clients] the same high intensive program/intensity that works for them personally.
+Many fitness professionals overestimate clients’ enthusiasm for exercise, thinking that they need to give

 Everyone should establish a solid foundation of fitness and good movement patterns at the start by using lower intensities and good movement.
 Clients need to understand the proper progression of exercise and how using varying intensities leads to better results, instead of each workout being viewed as a separate entity.

 On 17th July, the New York Times published an article on high-intensity workouts and its ‘side effects’- rhabdomyolysis.

 Rhabdo, as it is usually called, is a rare but life-threatening condition that is often caused by extreme exercise.
 Overworked muscles begin to die.
 Their contents enter the bloodstream, straining kidneys and causing severe pain.

 In April this year, the American Journal of Medicine published that there were 3 cases of spinning-induced rhabdomyolysis and all were treated by the same doctor.
 It was reported that more than 46 cases of people developed this condition after a spin class.

 The symptoms were usually unusual stiffness, swelling and severe soreness of the limbs, with the classic symptom of tea-coloured urine.